thien/fakenews/report/report.md

 ## N-Grams

-There is the option to use either bigrams or trigrams (unigrams can be considered equal as term-frequency.), when using the n-grams option.
+There is the option to use either bigrams or trigrams (unigrams can be considered equivalent to term-frequency), when using the n-grams option.
 Using the `NLTK` library, N-Grams are produced, using the document's cleaned word-list and are stored in the document's object.

       trigrams([the quick brown fox jumped over the lazy dog])